JacobBonner/JenkinsTutorial/README.md

 ___

 ## Part 8 - REST API
 While most interactions with Jenkins are done through the UI or through SCM, there are times when we may want to interact with Jenkins outside of a plugin enabled resource.
-An example of this is using the Jenkins REST API, through which you can retreive information on jobs, pipelines, builds, the build queue, and more, as well as trigger builds remotely.
+An example of this is using the Jenkins REST API, through which you can retrieve information on jobs, pipelines, builds, the build queue, and more, as well as trigger builds remotely.
 Below are steps you must take before you can trigger builds or retrieve information from your Jenkins server with the REST API:

 1. Before we can send requests via the Jenkins API, we need to aqcuire a token from the Jenkins UI.
     - From the Dashboard, click on your name in the top right corner, and then click on 'Configure'.